Perfect Options to Pet-proof Your Rental Property

 Repaint Walls

 Your walls need just as much protection from pet scratches as your floors.
 Look at your options for painting your walls with pet-proof paint.
-Durable, easy-to-clean paints that can withstand pet scratches and pet-related stains including satin and glossy paints.
+Durable, easy-to-clean paints, including satin and glossy paints, can withstand pet scratches and pet-related stains.

 Finishing your apartment walls with these materials creates a smoother surface, making it harder for pet claws to create scratches.
-Moreover, these finishes make it easier to clean pet stains from your walls.
+Moreover, these finishes make cleaning pet stains from your walls easier.
 Pet experts also recommend semi-gloss and satin finishes for this particular reason and how they are pet-friendly.

 Reinforce Doors and Windows